IBM-Cloud/docs/services/mobileanalytics/nl/ko/sdk.md

 // Log messages with different levels logger1.debug(message: "debug message for feature 1")
-//the logger1.debug message is not logged because the logLevelFilter is set to info logger2.info(message: "info message for feature 2")
+// The logger1.debug message is not logged because the
+// logLevelFilter is set to info logger2.info(message: "info message for feature 2")

 // Send logs to the Mobile Analytics Service